 - biopsy indicating you have lupus nephritis, or kidney inflammation (6 or 8 points)

 Comorbidity refers to having more than one disease at the same time.
 This is also known as disease overlap or overlap disease.

 People with RA and people with lupus can have symptoms of other conditions.
 It’s also possible for you to have symptoms of both RA and lupus.

 There’s no limit to how many chronic conditions you can have, and there’s no time limit for when you can develop another chronic condition.

 Diseases that often overlap with RA include:

 Diseases that often overlap with lupus include:

-People with both lupus and RA will need to make a long-term plan with their doctors.
-This plan will include ways to help control the inflammation and pain.
-It will also help you minimize the complications of lupus and RA.
+If you have either RA or lupus, you’ll need to make a long-term plan with a doctor or healthcare professional.
+This plan will include ways to help manage the inflammation and pain.
+It will also help you minimize complications.